electricimp/Salesforce/examples/README.md

 Open the Electric Imp IDE & select your device.
 Find the *SALESFORCE CONSTANTS* section in the Agent code and enter your Consumer Key and Consumer Secret.

-**Note:** These instructions were written 3/16 and may not be accurate if Salesforce updates their web portal.
+**Note:** These instructions were written in March 2016 and may not be up to date with the latest Salesforce web portal.

 ##Open a Case Example